Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 15.5 If you are not satisfied with our answer, we will direct you to our internal dispute resolution officer to resolve the matter.

-15.6 If our internal dispute resolution officer is not able to resolve the matter to your satisfaction then that officer may refer you to the Financial Ombudsman Services Limited (FOS).
+15.6 If our internal dispute resolution officer is not able to resolve the matter to your satisfaction then that officer may refer you to the Australian Financial Complaints Authority (AFCA).

-15.7 As far as we are aware the FOS will only accept a matter after you have tried to resolve it with our internal dispute resolution officer.
+15.7 As far as we are aware the AFCA will only accept a matter after you have tried to resolve it with our internal dispute resolution officer.

 16. Can we change these Conditions?